UBC-DSCI/dsci-310-homework/issue-content/dsci-524-milestone2.md

-Major things for DSCI 524 milestone 2:
+Major things for DSCI 310 milestone 2:
-- [ ] Wrote R package functions
-- [ ] Wrote tests for R package functions
-- [ ] Wrote Python package functions
+- [ ] functions abstracted to a file/module
-- [ ] Wrote tests for Python package functions
+- [ ] tests for functions